 MUS 348.
 Electronic Music Methods, 2 hours, Spring even years

-Production and manipulation of musical sounds by synthesizers and computers.
+Survey of the physical properties of analog sound, digital sound production and manipulation through the use of synthesizers and computer software, and an introduction to digital music notation software.
 Prerequisite: MUS 112 or instructor's consent.